Applied Geology and Environmental Biology Double Degree

 View data on the ATAR and selection rank profile of offers made from the most recent intake period.

 Essential WACE courses

-At least Mathematics: Applications ATAR and one science course.
+- At least Mathematics: Applications ATAR and one ATAR science course, or equivalent.

 STAT applicants may be required to meet entry prerequisites by completing enabling units.
 This may extend the duration of your studies.